How does RSpace store files? Are there configurable options?

 2. RSpace External File Systems

 Normally this is used read-only to make links to datasets from the ELN, however in the future we plan to support file writing as well.
-This solution is good for linking to huge datasets; but as these file-systems are accessible by users from outside RSpace it’s a challenge to deal with broken links/ deleted files etc.
+This solution is good for linking to large files that you do not want to physically copy to RSpace; but if for SMB / SFTP file-systems that are also accessible by users from outside RSpace it can be a challenge to deal with broken links/ deleted files etc.

-RSpace can be configured with an unlimited number of External File Systems, and these can work alongside the RSpace File Store as well.
+RSpace can be configured to link to files in an unlimited number of External File Systems, and these can work alongside the RSpace File Store as well.

 Linking to files in your existing Amazon S3 buckets is also an option.